Teslahaha/documentation/02.client/01.maniaplanet-launcher-configuration/docs.md

 ![](./En_defaults.png)

-**Default Values:** allows you for each tab, or for the window, to restore the default values if you have made a change.
+**Default Values:** Allows you for each tab, or for the window, to restore the default values if you have made a change.

-**Ok:** allows you to validate changes made to the 'Advanced settings'.
+**OK:** Allows you to validate changes made to the 'Advanced settings'.
 Do not forget to click on 'Save' in the 'Configuration' parent window.

-**Delete:** deletes the changes and closes the 'Advanced settings' window.
+**Delete:** Deletes the changes and closes the 'Advanced settings' window.